RV12R/Ethernaut-Notes/README.md

 # 26. Double entry point
 * This contract features a Forta contract where any user can register its own detection bot contract.
-* We need to add some special code into that detection bot.
+* We need to add some special code into that detection bot that can find this vulnerability.